Summons and Complaint Template, Free Download 2026

 Obtain the Summons From the Clerk

-After filing your civil complaint, present the summons form to the clerk of court for signature and the court seal.
+After filing your civil complaint template, present the summons form to the clerk of court for signature and the court seal.
 Under Rule 4(b), the plaintiff may present a summons to the clerk for each defendant to be served.
 In federal court, use Form AO 440 (Summons in a Civil Action).
 In state court, use the court-specific summons form.

 Complete the Complaint and Attach It to the Summons